15 Surprising Facts About Death Wish

-Author Brian Garfield was inspired to write Death Wish when he grew very angry after his wife's purse was stolen and his car was vandalized.
-While Garfield's flashes of anger went away, he thought about writing a novel about a man who never got over crimes committed against his immediate family.
+Author Brian Garfield was inspired to write Death Wish after he grew very angry when, in separate incidents, his wife's purse was stolen and his car was vandalized.
+“I knew the vandal had done us no real harm ...
+Yet my first response to the discovery of this mindless violence was swift and stark," Garfield later wrote.
+"My boundaries had been violated, my property trespassed upon.
+He had no right.
+'I'll kill the son of a bitch.'"
+While Garfield's flash of anger eventually dissipated, the idea of writing a novel about a man who never got over crimes committed against his immediate family didn't fade away so easily.

 2. ORIGINALLY SIDNEY LUMET WAS SET TO DIRECT, WITH JACK LEMMON STARRING.